Malta Citizenship by Investment Fees

 - Bank charges: €200 per application

-- The main applicant of the Malta IIP must make a €650,000 contribution, of which a non-refundable €5,000 is payable on filing the application for a residence permit and another non-refundable €5,000 is payable on filing the application for naturalisation as a citizen of Malta.
+A non-refundable €5,000 is payable on applying for a residence permit, and another non-refundable €5,000 is payable on applying for naturalisation as a citizen of Malta.
 The deposits are offset against the primary applicant’s contribution.

 Further information on the Malta Citizenship by Investment Fees are available to view in the Legal Notice 47 of 2014 Cap.
 188.